Master of Business Administration (MBA) in Nonprofit Management

 To succeed, nonprofit organizations need to operate as efficiently as any private-sector business.
 The Springfield College Master of Business Administration in Nonprofit Management program prepares its graduates to lead nonprofit organizations with know-how and confidence.

-This 12-month, three-term program is the quickest path to an MBA.
-Combined with one extended weekend per month, students can access supplemental course material through the Brightspace learning management system.
-This allows you to receive a personalized learning experience no matter where you are, on any device.
+This 12-month, hybrid, three-term program is the quickest path to an MBA.
+In classes for one weekend per month, students access supplemental course material through the Brightspace learning management system.
+There are additional courses which are fully online.

 Now is the right time to pursue your MBA in nonprofit management.
 That's because positions for social and community service managers, directors, and leaders are expected to grow by 10 percent by 2024, according to U.S. Bureau of Labor Statistics.